tyronscott/blog/content/animochat.md

 # the competition: a graveyard of outdated chat apps

-let's talk about the competition—or, as i like to call it, the "digital dinosaur exhibit" (nyahahahahaha). apps like _chatkool_, and others in the anonymous chat space feel like they were built in 2013, frozen in time, and then dusted off for a 2025 release. they're functional, sure, but they're about as modern as a nokia 3310 in the world of smartphones.
+let's talk about the competition—or, as i like to call it, the "digital dinosaur exhibit" (nyahahaha). apps like _chatkool_, and others in the anonymous chat space feel like they were built in 2013, frozen in time, and then dusted off for a 2025 release. they're functional, sure, but they're about as modern as a nokia 3310 in the world of smartphones.